-Student Nan ne (PRINT))

-Social Securi ity OR Stu dent ID Num ber

-Semester: □ Fall ☐ Spring Summer Campus

-I have receive · · •

-I am aware the current. at it is my 1 responsibility to ke ep my health n records complete and CPR certification

-if my health r Further I understand that I cannot be assigned nor will I be allowed to attend a clinical practicum if my health records are deemed incomplete at any time.
+Student Name (PRINT) Social Security OR Student ID Number Semester: I have received and read the Nursing Student Policy Manual.
+I am aware that it is my responsibility to keep my health records complete and CPR certification current.
+Further I understand that I cannot be assigned nor will I be allowed to attend a clinical practicum if my health records are deemed incomplete at any time.
 This is an established college policy and a requirement of affiliated agencies.

-I understand I understand immunization information will be provided to my assigned clinical agency.
+I understand immunization information will be provided to my assigned clinical agency.
+Student Signature Date It is recommended that you retain a copy of your health records prior to submitting the original documents to the College Health Office and CastleBranch.

-Student Sign noturo.

-• • alth records prior to submitting the CastleBranch.